LightForm-group/KWN-deformation/README.md

 3. The outputs are written in textfiles and can be visualised using the attached Jupyter notebook.

-Some examples of input files canb= be found in the "example" directory:
+Some examples of input files can be found in the "example" directory:
 - with deformation
    - for two solute elements
    - for binary alloys
 - without deformation
-   - or two solute elements
+   - for two solute elements
    - for binary alloys